-The attached compliance policy must contain the following system security settings:
+- The attached compliance policy must contain the following system security settings:

-Note: "Maximum minutes of inactivity before password is required" must be less than or equal to 1 hour.
+- Maximum minutes of inactive before password is required = 1 hour (Note: this setting must be less than or equal to 1 hour)

-Hard Disk Encryption:
+Hard Disk Encryption

-The attached compliance policy must contain the system security setting "Require encryption of data storage on device":
+You can ensure that devices are encrypted by attaching a compliance policy that contains the system security setting Require encryption of data storage on device:

-- In order for Vanta to determine if the workstation has a password manager, it must appear in the 'Discovered Apps' list.
-Applications appearing only in the "Managed Apps" list are not detected by Vanta:
+- In order for Vanta to determine if the workstation has a password manager, it must appear in the Discovered Apps list.
+Applications appearing only in the Managed Apps list are not detected by Vanta:

 There are two ways Vanta will recognize antivirus is installed on the machine:

-2. Ensure that any devices that aren't reporting correctly are attached to the correct compliance policy.
+- Ensure that any devices that aren't reporting correctly are attached to the correct compliance policy.

-3. Ensure that the device is compliant with the compliance policy and\or not in a "not evaluated" state.
+- Ensure that the device is compliant with the compliance policy and\or not in a "not evaluated" state.

-4. If a device is showing for the incorrect user, note that Vanta will use the "enrolled by" field for the device to determine owner.
+- If a device is showing for the incorrect user, note that Vanta will use the "enrolled by" field for the device to determine owner.
 This is due to a limitation of Microsoft's Graph API as it only shows "enrolled by" and not the "primary user."